Mekhlabhishek/Test1/book/chapter-9.md

 broser.element('.signup-button.border-radius-lg').click();
 ```

-Webdriverio provides handy operator to define this as
+Webdriverio provides a handy operator to define this as

 ```
 $('.signup-button.border-radius-lg').click();
 ```

-Isn't this looks like an JQuery code and also this makes the code more readable.
-Also we can define a selector as a constant at the top of the code as
+Isn't this looks like a JQuery code and also this makes the code more readable.
+Also, we can define a selector as a constant at the top of the code as

 ```
 const signUpButtonSelector = '.signup-button.border-radius-lg';